Most Melbourne businesses don't have a traffic problem. They have a visibility problem.

 How long until I see results?

-It depends on where you’re starting from, but for most Melbourne businesses: expect to see early signs (improved Maps visibility, new keywords appearing) within 4-8 weeks.
-Meaningful, consistent lead generation typically kicks in around months 3-6.
+It depends on where you're starting from, but for most Melbourne businesses: expect to see early signs (improved Maps visibility, new keywords appearing) within 4 to 8 weeks.
+Meaningful, consistent lead generation typically kicks in around months 3 to 6.
 Competitive industries take longer.
-If anyone promises results in 2 weeks, they’re either talking about paid ads or talking rubbish.
-For the full timeline breakdown, see our SEO timelines guide.
+If anyone promises results in 2 weeks, they're either talking about paid ads or talking rubbish.
+The timelines guide linked earlier has the full month by month breakdown.

 Do I need blogs?